Continue reading on DataGuidance with:

 8.5.
 Right to object/opt-out

-This is defined as the right to request and obtain from the controller, that a specific and determined processing of data is not carried out, in the following cases:
+This is defined as the right to request and obtain from the controller, that specific and determined processing of data is not carried out, in the following cases:

 - if the processing affects any fundamental rights and freedoms;